 That is not to say that vegans can’t see animals on their travels but they have to be careful when choosing how to see animals.
 Washing, bathing and riding an elephant can harm these wonderful creatures and actually increases the risk of elephants getting an infection from humans.
 In China, many pandas have died of infection due to being cuddled by tourists.
 Furthermore, these animals cannot choose to do what they wish to do when they wish to do it.
 The elephant or panda has to follow human schedules and is used for our entertainment.

 The good news is that there are some amazing sanctuaries around the world who are putting the care of the animals first.
 Many of these involve humans simply watching animals in their natural habitats from an appropriate distance.
 Others enable vegan travelers to volunteer and help out at the sanctuary.
 Seeing animals just being themselves makes for magical travel memories.

 As a vegan traveler make sure you do your research before visiting animal centers on your upcoming vegan trip.

 3. Finding vegan-friendly accommodation

-Vegan travel can be difficult as it is not always easy to find vegan-friendly accommodation.
-From a limited choice at breakfast to toiletries that have been tested on animals, researching and booking a vegan-friendly place to stay can be very time-consuming!
+Vegan travel can be difficult as it is not always easy to find a vegan-friendly accommodation.
+From a limited choice at breakfast to toiletries that have been tested on animals, researching and booking a vegan hotel to stay can be very time-consuming!
 Why can’t hotels list on their websites whether or not down is used in hotel pillows?